scoutapp/core-agent-api/README.md

+__🚧 The Core Agent API is in Tech Preview and under active development.
+Please watch this repo to stay informed of potentially breaking changes.
+If you have questions, email support@scoutapp.com.__

-# Scout Core Agent Examples
+# Scout Core Agent API

-Using Scout, but have an app in a language Scout doesn't support?
+Using Scout, but have an app in a language we don't yet support?
 You're in luck!

-Starting with Scout's Python Monitoring agent, much of the logic has moved to a core agent that acts as a backend to instrumentation.
-This core agent is implemented as a standalone binary.
-If you can send messages over a Unix Domain Socket (and you can in every common language), you can add instrumentation to your app!
+If you can send messages over a Unix Domain Socket (hint: you can in every common language), you can add tracing and instrumentation to your app.

-This repository contains example implementations and documentation for the Core Agent API.
+This repository contains documentation and examples for the Core Agent API.
+Note that the Core Agent itself is closed source.

+## Quick Start

+See the NodeJS example.